samworley/AngularFlickrApp/README.md

 Angular 5 and Bootstrap 4 docker container, hosted on Amazon EC2.

+## General use

+Photos displayed from public API, along with title, author, description and tags (if included)

 ## Pre-requisites for initialising with docker

 Docker version 17.06.2-ce and docker-compose version 1.18.0.